CrumpLab/CrumpLab.github.io/courses/experimentalFall2017/index.md

 tag:
 comments: false
 ---
-This is the class website for sections MTAB, BB, CB, and DB of Experimental Psychology (PSYC3450W), Fall 2017.
+This is the class website for sections MTAL, BL, CL, DL, EL, and FL of Experimental Psychology (PSYC3450W), Fall 2017.
 Check this site for regular updates to course information.

 Professor: Dr. Matthew Crump